jocelynnnwj/Plant-Leaf-Image-Classification/README.md

    ```

 2. **Prepare data**
-   - Place the PlantVillage dataset under `data/plant_village/`, organized into class subfolders.
+   - Place your PlantVillage dataset under `data/plant_village/`, organized into class subfolders.

 3. **Run the pipeline**
    ```bash
    python main.py
    ```
-   This will:
-   - Preprocess images and split into train/test sets
-   - Generate SAM-segmented images in `data/sam_segmented/`
-   - Fine-tune ViT and ResNet50 in two stages
-   - Evaluate and save metrics and ROC plots under `outputs/`

 ## Configuration
-Modify `config.py` to adjust:
+Edit `config.py` to adjust:
 - Paths (`DATA_DIR`, `SAM_OUTPUT_DIR`)
 - Hyperparameters (`BATCH_SIZE`, `IMG_SIZE`, `LR`, `EPOCHS`)

-## Results & Report
-See **CSCI_566_Final_Project_Report.pdf** for detailed methodology, quantitative results, and discussion.
+---

-## License & Citation
+## License
-If you use this work, please cite:
-> Shen, R., Bai, X., & Huang, W. (2025). *Plant Leaf Image Classification Using SAM-Based Segmentation with Vision Transformers and ResNet Architectures*.
-CSCI 566 Final Project Report.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👥 Team
+- Rongyi Shen
+- Xiao Bai
+- Wenjing Huang

+## 🙏 Acknowledgments
+- The PlantVillage dataset and the open-source community for providing valuable resources.
+- The developers of [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything), [HuggingFace Transformers](https://huggingface.co/docs/transformers/index), and [PyTorch](https://pytorch.org/).
+- Inspiration from recent advances in computer vision and plant pathology research.

+## 📞 Support
+For questions or support, please contact the development team via the emails above or create an issue in the repository.

+---

+Built with ❤️ for real-world impact in plant disease detection and computer vision.